arnaucube/blog/blogo-input/posts/kzg-batch-proof.md

 #### Final note
 I'm fascinated by this scheme and its potential.
 One next rabbit hole (related to KZG Commitments) to look at, would be the [Plonk](https://vitalik.ca/general/2019/09/22/plonk.html) and other similar constructions.
 Also, another use case that is getting attention in the Ethereum community is the [*Verkle Trees*](https://vitalik.ca/general/2021/06/18/verkle.html).

-As in the previous notes, in order to try to put in practice the concepts, I've added the *batch proof* logic at https://github.com/arnaucube/kzg-commitments-study.
+As in the previous notes, in order to try to put in practice the concepts, I've added the implementation of the *batch proof* logic at the Go KZG implementation https://github.com/arnaucube/kzg-commitments-study.